Global-Chem/global-chem/paper.md

 In the 3rd row, we applied it to covalent inhibitor warheads, non-traditional "drug-like" molecules given their purpose is to bind into the receptor which is only a newly established recent ascent [Gehringer:2019-6].
 The penalty score is more dispersed because these are recent advancements in science that could be useful to the drug-like community.
-It still behaves well with some outlier compounds that we can focus on paramtirizing.
+It still behaves well with some outlier compounds that we can focus on parametirizing.
 The last row, perfluoroalkyls are used in chemical manufacturing of everyday goods [Pelch:2019-9].
 This is not what `CGenFF` was intended for but still assigns parameters that do not extend too far from the existing atom-types built into the forcefield.
 We can arguably say, that if we add one perfluoroalkyl to `CGenFF` it will help reduce penalties for the rest of the dataset as well be useful to the chemical hazard community.